 6:00 – 7:00 p.m.
 Tuesday evening at Desert Winds Community Church

 5:30 – 6:30 p.m.
 Wednesday evening at Grace Resource Center

 6:00 – 7:00 p.m.
 Friday evening at Grace Resource Center

-This year we provided a complete thanksgiving dinner to 2,200 families in the Antelope Valley
+This year your donations will help us provide a complete thanksgiving dinner to many families in the Antelope Valley